Arrangements for reopening the church

 - As always you will need to ensure your car registration has been entered on the keypad if you are staying for more than 30 minutes.

 These measures are necessary in order to minimise risk of spreading the virus, particularly to more vulnerable people, and because if any churches are seen to be operating in a way that may increase the spread of the virus, there is a risk that stricter measures such as prohibition or enforced closure notices could be reimposed.
-We hope that byworking effectively together, we will be able to keep the church open safely for private prayer, as a significant step towards the resumption of the celebration of Mass and the sacraments.
+We hope that by working effectively together, we will be able to keep the church open safely for private prayer and Mass.

-If you can help with stewarding and are not in a vulnerable group, please contact Fr Simon by email (email@example.com) letting him know when you would be available to join the rota.
+If you can help with stewarding and are not in a vulnerable group, please contact Fr Simon by email (firstname.lastname@example.org).